DIDSR/sfrc/README.rst

    .. code-block::

-      bash +x demo_sfrc_run.sh 'CT' 'sel' 'sh' 1
+      bash +x demo_sfrc_run.sh 'CT' 'tune' 'sh' 1

-   'CT' indicates sfrc on CT-based data. 'sh' and 'sel' are options to indicate paths for sharp kernel-based data and tuning set for sFRC parameters used in our paper.
+   'CT' indicates sfrc on CT-based data. 'sh' and 'tune' are options to indicate paths for sharp kernel-based data and tuning set for sFRC parameters used in our `sfrc paper <10.36227/techrxiv.171259560.02243347/v1>`_.
 Likewise 'sm' indicates smooth kernel-based test set.
    1 indicates one processing unit (-np) to be used in our mpi-based sFRC implementation.
    Note that, in this git repo, the demo example for the CT application includes only 5 CT images.
    As such, the no. of fakes, for the specified parameters, for sharp and smooth data will be 21